Changissnz/displaced_worker_complex/README.md

 on the resources at the region's hand.
 Of titles and honors, are there any vacancies for the displaced worker to fill in?
 Courtroom courtesan, entertainment sensation, so on.

+The idea of the loyal servant is put to the test in times of strange state games and peculiar market trajectives, real or imagined.